-The Company includes disclosure of the maximum credit risk, future credit exposure, credit risk equivalent and risk weighted equivalent in note 29 as prescribed by the Office of the Superintendent of Financial Institutions (OSFI) in Canada.
+The Company includes disclosure of the maximum credit risk, future credit exposure, credit risk equivalent and risk weighted equivalent in note 30 as prescribed by the Office of the Superintendent of Financial Institutions (OSFI) in Canada.

 All derivatives including those that are embedded in financial and non-financial contracts that are not closely related to the host contracts are recorded at fair value on the Consolidated Balance Sheets.
 The method of recognizing unrealized and realized fair value gains and losses depends on whether the derivatives are designated as hedging instruments.
-For derivatives that are not designated as hedging instruments, unrealized and realized gains and losses are recorded in net investment income on the Consolidated Statements of Earnings.
-For derivatives designated as hedging instruments, unrealized and realized gains and losses are recognized according to the nature of the hedged item.
+For derivatives that are not designated as hedging instruments, unrealized and realized gains and losses are recorded in net investment income in the Consolidated Statements of Earnings.
+For derivatives designated as hedging instruments, unrealized and realized gains and losses are recorded in struments, unrealized and realized gains and losses are recorded in struments, unrealized and realized gains and losses are recorded in struments, unrealized and realized gains and losses are recorded in the timestment income in the Consolidated Statements of Earnings.
+For derivatives designated as hedging instruments, unrealized and realized gains and losses are recorded in the timestment income in the Consolidated Statements of Earnings.
+For derivatives designated as hedging instruments, unrealized and realized gains and losses are recorded item.